microsoft/react-native-code-push/README.md

 codePush.restartApp(onlyIfUpdateIsPending: Boolean = false): void;
 ```

 Immediately restarts the app.
-If there is an update pending, it will be presented to the end user and the "rollback protection" feature will ensure it succeeds.
-Otherwise, calling this method simply has the same behavior as the end user killing and restarting the process.
-If a truthy value is passed to the `onlyIfUpdateIsPending` parameter, then the app will only be restarted if there is actually a pending update waiting to be applied.
-Otherwise, this method call will no-op.
+If a truthy value is provided to the `onlyIfUpdateIsPending` parameter, then the app will only restart if there is actually a pending update waiting to be applied.

 This method is for advanced scenarios, and is primarily useful when the following conditions are true: